 When your learners are working through a list of learning content, it’s easy for them to lose the sense that they’re progressing towards something.
 A gamified learning platform lets you arrange your learning content in a level structure.
 In this way, the learners need to complete content in order to level up (or proceed to a higher level) and unlock more challenging content.

-2. Reinforce company vision, values & Epic Meaning
+2. Reinforce your company’s vision, values & epic meaning

 As long as a learning programme stays true to a clear organisational goal, its chance of real behavioural change is much higher.
 In a gamified learning platform, there are many more opportunities to reinforce the core principles behind the learning objectives.
 For example, custom level banners and badge descriptions let you spin a narrative that places each learner at the centre of a larger mission.